ruby/www.ruby-lang.org/en/downloads/index.md

 For information about the Ruby Subversion and Git repositories, see our [Ruby Core](/en/community/ruby-core/) page.

-### Mirror site
+### Mirror sites

-Mirror site to provide ruby source is available in world wide.
-Using the site near you is recommended.
+The Ruby source is available from a worldwide set of mirror sites.
+Please try to use a mirror that is near you.

-#### Mirror site via HTTP
+#### Mirror sites via HTTP

 * [Japan][50] and [mirror][32] (RingServer)
 * [Japan][63] (Master) - HTTPS